joebew42/twitch/docs/_posts/2017-08-31-dont-look-at-the-dashboard.md

 ---
 layout: post
 title: Don't look at the Twitch dashboard
-subtitle: quit the dashboard and don't talk to much
+subtitle: Quit the dashboard and don't talk to much
 ---

 Today I made just 1 hour and 45 minutes of streaming.
 I did not feel satisfied at 100%, probably because I was a bit tired from the workday and I am not full of energy.
 I continued my path on [learning elixir](https://github.com/joebew42/elixir-playground) trying to do some code refactoring.